gayverjr/pyemap/docs/index.rst

 Onuchic’s Pathway model, and only accounts for through-space hopping between aromatic residues side chains [Beratan1992]_.
 Side chains of aromatic residues and non-protein electron transfer active moieties are modeled as vertices in a weighted graph, where the edge weights are modified distance dependent penalty functions.
-Shortest path algorithms are used to compute the shortest pathways from a specified electron or hole donor to the surface of the protein, or to a user-specified acceptor.

-PyeMap analysis is organized into 3 steps.
-The first step is parsing a PDB or CIF file provided by the user or fetched from the RCSB_ database.
-The next step is constructing the graph theory model of the protein crystal structure.
-Finally, the shortest paths between a specified electron/hole source to the surface or to a specified electron/hole acceptor are calculated.
+For single proteins, PyeMap identifies the shortest pathways between a specified donor to the surface, or to a specified acceptor.
+For groups of proteins, PyeMap identifies shared pathways/motifs using graph mining techniques.

 .. _RCSB: http://www.rcsb.org/